taliesins/Glimpse.Castle.Windsor/README.md

 Glimpse.Castle.Windsor
 ======================

-A Glimpse plugin to for Castle Windsor V3
+A Glimpse plugin for Castle Windsor V3